Day-Lewis as Lincoln set for home triumph at top UK film awards

 U.S. hopes at Britain's top film awards ceremony will be resting on "Argo", Ben Affleck's drama about the rescue of American hostages from Iran in 1979, which eclipsed Steven Spielberg's "Lincoln" at several major Hollywood award nights.

 "Argo" has seven BAFTA nominations including for best film.
-The other contenders for the top honour are "Lincoln", "Les Miserables", "Life of Pi" and "Zero Dark Thirty".
+The other contenders for the top honor are "Lincoln", "Les Miserables", "Life of Pi" and "Zero Dark Thirty".

 Top of the nominations table with 10 entries is the biopic of President Abraham Lincoln but a sweep of statuettes may not be a foregone conclusion after disappointing performances at the Golden Globes and elsewhere.